jbfink/vcforlibraries/slides/02about_me/01_slide.md

 ## http://claimid.com/adr ##

 !SLIDE

-# Version Control for Libraries #

-# something something something #
+# A little bit about this presentation #